Trade tensions, labor shortages loom over U.S. factories

 WASHINGTON (Reuters) - U.S. manufacturing activity slowed in July amid signs that a robust economy and import tariffs were putting pressure on the supply chain, which could hurt production in the long term.

 Other data on Wednesday showed private employers stepped up hiring in July, suggesting strength in the labor market and the overall economy at the start of the third quarter.
+The economy’s vibrancy was acknowledged by the Federal Reserve, which described activity as “rising at a strong rate.” [nW1N1TF016]

+But analysts expect the economic momentum to slow because of capacity constraints at factories and cooling global demand.

 “The rest of the year will be more challenging,” said Jennifer Lee, a senior economist at BMO Capital Markets in Toronto.
 “Businesses are already having a tough time with tight labor markets and finding qualified workers and they have to deal with higher costs and slowing demand from overseas.”